Help wanted: Ottawa businesses looking to hire Ukrainians fleeing war | CBC News

 Basic English skills

-While he's looking for employees with at least basic English skills, Armstrong noted none of his current staff speaks English as a first language.
+While he's looking for employees with at least basic English skills, Armstrong noted none of his current staff speak English as a first language.

 "Really we're just looking for kind people who we can work with and integrate into the culture of our team," he said.
 "We're happy to get them up to speed if they aren't yet."